sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 * The reads/writes of other variables after a read from a volatile variable cannot be reordered before the read from the volatile variable.

-With this new feature, the double-checked locking is fixed by simply changing the `helper` to volatile, since it guarantees that the initialization of the object `new Helper()` happens before the assignment to the `helper`.
+With this new feature, the double-checked locking issue is resolved by simply changing the `helper` to volatile, since it guarantees that the initialization of the object `new Helper()` happens before the assignment to the `helper`.